-The speed control function requires the use of a fan with fan speed control design.
+- The speed control function requires the use of a fan with fan speed control design. - To use the noise detection function, you must have a motherboard with a noise detection header.

-5-2-15 Smart Survey
+5-2-12 Smart Survey

 GIGABYTE Smart Survey collects, processes, and sort certain types of non-personal information on how you and others use our motherboards.
 The information collected is data related to system specs, including CPU model, OS version, MAC address, memory etc. This information is used to help us understand how well our products perform over time, to detect issues and to identify potential product improvements.